-Blue designs is a pretty popular name when it comes to microphones.
-The Blue Snowball is a compact and small microphone for people that have smaller budgets.
+Blue designs is a pretty popular name when it comes to mics.
+The Blue Snowball is compact and small, made for people that have smaller budgets.
 Keep in mind that this is NOT the Snowball Ice version, it is the original Snowball.

-The Snowball is a USB Condenser microphone that has two microphone capsules inside of it.
+The Snowball is a USB Condenser microphone that has two capsules in it.
 This allows the Snowball to switch polar patterns to Cardioid which only picks up noise in front of it, to an omnidirectional that picks up noise all around it.

 In the box, you get the Blue Snowball itself, around six foot of USB cable, a 3 leg stand.